Parks and Recreation

 activities, facilities, and opportunities for enhanced physical, mental, and social health."

 The offices of the Lower Paxton Township Parks and Recreation Department are located in the Friendship Center, 5000 Commons Dr., Harrisburg, Pa.
 17112.
 The Department may be contacted by telephone at (717) 657-5635 .
-Mr. Brian Luetchford serves as Director of the Parks and Recreation Department.
+Terry Bauknight serves as the Manager of the Parks and Recreation Department.

 Lower Paxton Township, through its Parks and Recreation Department, provides hundreds of acres of park land for public use, while annually offering in excess of 400 recreation programs, and special events.
 Each year, over 15,000 individuals participate in activities sponsored by the Department.
 Through the offering of these programs and services, the Department seeks to promote personal well-being in the form of physical, social, and mental health.

 Lower Paxton Township possessess 15 public park facilities and approximately 378 acres of park land.
 Park facilities range from lightly developed forest and mountain land to established athletic fields, playgrounds, and ball courts.
 Large, Township-owned regional parks (over 10 acres) include: Koons, George, Brightbill, Kohl, Lingle and Wolfersberger Parks.
 Neighborhood park properties (smaller than 10 acres) include: Centennial Acres, Forest HIlls, Hocker, Hodges Heights, Kings Crossing, Ranger, Hurley, Lamplight, and Meadowbrook Parks.
 The inventory of outdoor recreational facilities includes baseball, softball, soccer and football fields; basketball, tennis, volleyball, bocce and racquetball courts; picnic pavilions; nature trails; playground equipment and ancillary facilities, such as parking lots, restrooms, and storage areas.

 The Parks and Recreation Department is responsible for the use of park land by the general public.
 It is estimated that over one-half million visits are made to the Township's system of parks every year.